JuliaAI/LearnAPI.jl/docs/src/optional_data_interface.md

 # [Optional Data Interface](@id data_interface)

+> **Summary.** Implement `getobs` to articulate how to generate individual observations
+> from data consumed by a LearnAPI model.
+Implement `reformat` to provide a higher level
+> interface the means to avoid repeating transformations from user representations of data
+> (such as a dataframe) and model-specific representations (such as a matrix).

 ## Resampling

 To aid in programmatic resampling, such as cross-validation, it is helpful if each machine learning model articulates how the data it consumes can be subsampled - that is, how a subset of observations can be extracted from that data.
-Another advantage of doing so is to mitigate some of the ambiguities around structuring observations within the container (are the observations in a matrix the rows or the columns?).
+Another advantage of doing so is to mitigate some of the ambiguities around structuring observations within the container:
+Are the observations in a matrix the rows or the columns?

 In LearnAPI, an implementation can articulate a subsampling method by implementing `LearnAPI.getobs(model, func, I, data...)` for each function `func` consuming data, such